MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-email.md

 **Link to QR codes**

 You can increase customer engagement and promote your business using QR codes for events or coupons.
-Your customers can then access your marketing event website with a single scan!
-QR codes work by scanning the code with a mobile device that is equipped with a camera and QR code reader application.
+Using QR codes, your customers can access your marketing event website with a single scan.
+To use a QR code, the recipient scans the code with a mobile device that is equipped with a camera and a QR code reader application.
 Once the QR code is scanned, it's translated into actionable information such as a webpage or event check-in.

-To add a QR code that link to your event website:
+To add a QR code that links to your event website:

-1. Add a **QR code** element to a marketing email
+1. Add a **QR code** element to a marketing email.
-2. Resize and readjust the QR code if needed
+1. Resize the QR code if needed.
-3. In the QR code editing pane, select the **Link to** dropdown and then **Event**
+1. In the QR code editing pane, select the **Link to** dropdown and then **Event**.
-4. Select your event in the event field
+1. Select your event in the event field.

 > [!div class="mx-imgBorder"]
 > ![add QR code](media/real-time-marketing-add-QR-code.png "add QR code")